 First off, are you recalcitrant and brainy?
 Love words?
 Hyper-competitive?
 Not above a little larceny?
 Then you'll definitely love One Up! — it's fast, quick, hard as hell and makes a virtue of a vice that's also incredibly addictive: taking things that don't belong to you.
 So use the intellectual soup you've got in the kitchen, so-to-speak, to snatch other people's words with impunity – and find out oh what fun it is to win.

-ONEUPMANSHIP is proud to announce that we are now the "Trophy Sponsor" of the Inaugural Old's Cool Tour, September 10th-13th, 2015.
+ONEUPMANSHIP is proud to have been the "Trophy Sponsor" of the Inaugural Old's Cool Tour, September 10th-13th, 2015.
+We couldn't have had more fun.
+See you next year, madwhipsters!

 Sign up now and get first dibs on the latest and the greatest.
 We'll only contact you when it's totally worth your while, and promise not to spam you to death with irrelevant crap.
 Ever.